 - Tap Compress or tap to go back, make adjustments, and hit the button there.

 - When the process completes, you’ll see the size details for your photo before and after compression, along with the savings.

 You can then decide if you’d like to delete or keep the original photo.
 The compressed picture is automatically saved to your photo library in the Recents section and a new album titled Compressed Photos.
 If you pick Delete Original, you’ll be asked to confirm by tapping Delete.

 Then, head back to the Photos app on your device for the compressed picture, ready to send or share.
 Once you reduce the file size of several pictures, it can create enough storage space for other things on your iPhone, like new apps, media, etc.

 How to take iPhone pictures of smaller file size

 Apps like Compress Photos & Pictures are so easy to use that it’s definitely worth a few minutes of your time for photos that need a smaller file size.
 However, you can also have your iPhone automatically shoot pictures of considerably smaller sizes.

-In the screenshots below, you can see that I took the same image in High Efficiency (HEIF) and Most Compatible (JPEG) settings.
-HEIF is 1.4 MB while JPEG is 2.3 MB!
+In the screenshots below, you can see that I took the same image in the High Efficiency (HEIF) and Most Compatible (JPEG) settings.
+HEIF is 1.4 MB, while JPEG is 2.3 MB!